 The 2018 Cost of Living Adjustment for VA disability compensation of 2.0% was the largest COLA increase in six years.
-This rate increase followed rate increase of 0.3% in 2017, and no rate increase in 2016.
-The following article explains VA Service Connected Disability Ratings, how VA disability compensation works, and shows the 2018 VA Disability Pay Rates, based on the veterans disability rating and number of dependents.
+This rate increase followed rate increase of 0.3% in 2017 and no rate increase in 2016.
+The following article explains VA Service Connected Disability Ratings, how VA disability compensation works and shows the 2018 VA Disability Pay Rates, based on the veterans disability rating and the number of dependents.

 Current VA Disability Compensation Pay Rates

 2018 VA Disability Compensation Rates are effective as of Dec.
 1, 2017.

 Increases in VA Service-Connected Disability Rates are tied to the same Cost of Living Adjustments (COLA) provided by the Social Security Administration.
 These are the same rates the government uses for determining cost of living increases for Social Security recipients, military retirees, and federal civilian retirees.

 2018 VA Disability Compensation Rate Increase – 2.0%.
 The 2018 disability compensation rate increase was the largest COLA increase since 2012.
 There was a small increase for disability compensation rates for 2017, of 0.3%.
 This small rate increase followed 2016, a year in which there was no cost of living increase.
 The previous rate increase was in 2015 when VA Disability rates increased by 1.7%.
 2014 was the first year the VA has included amounts above a flat dollar amount.
 In previous years, the amount was rounded down to the nearest dollar.
 This change won’t make a huge difference now, but if this policy remains in place, it will compound over time.

 VA Disability Rating: 10% – 20% (No Dependents)

 VA Disability Rating: 30% – 60% Without Children